How to Build a Birdhouse — Easy Step-by-Step Guide

 What kind of wood is best for a birdhouse?

-How big should the entrance hole be?
+How big should the entrance hole be for a birdhouse?

-Do I need to clean my birdhouse?
+Should I add a perch to my birdhouse?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes